tierrun/node-sdk/README.md

 If `info` is provided, it updates the org with info in the same way as calling `updateOrg(org, info)`.

+### `checkout(org, successUrl, { cancelUrl, features, trialDays })`

+Generate a Stripe Checkout flow, and return a `{ checkout_url }` object.
+Redirect the user to that `checkout_url` to have them complete the checkout flow.
+Stripe will redirect them back to the `successUrl` when the flow is completed successfully.

+Optional parameters:

+- `cancelUrl` if provided, then the user will be redirected to the supplied url if they cancel the process.
+- `features` Either a versioned plan name (for example, `plan:bar@1`), or "feature plan" name (for example `feature:foo@plan:bar@1`), or an array of versioned plan names and feature plan names.
+If provided, then the user will be subscribed to the relevant plan(s) once they complete the Checkout flow.
+If not provided, then the Checkout flow will only gather customer information.
+- `trialDays` Number of days to put the user on a "trial plan", where they are not charged for any usage.
+Only allowed when `features` is provided.

 ### `updateOrg(org, info)`